unavi-xyz/unavi/apps/docs/docs/main/index.md

 :::info

-The Wired is currently in beta, and is live on the **Arbitrum Goerli Testnet**.
-You can visit the [Arbitrum Goerli Faucet](https://faucet.triangleplatform.com/arbitrum/goerli) to get some free testnet ETH.
+The Wired is currently in beta, and is live on the [Ethereum Sepolia Testnet](https://www.alchemy.com/overviews/sepolia-testnet).
+You can visit the [Alchemy Sepolia Faucet](https://sepoliafaucet.com/) to get some free testnet ETH.

 :::